 More Colourful Pet Portraits

-White and black pets look particularly good with coloured backgrounds.
+White, black, and brown pets look particularly good with coloured backgrounds.
 For example, these rich greens and blues bring the outside, inside.

 And for this kitty, pale green brings out her eyes.

 As you can see from many of these cat portrait paintings, a cat’s eyes are often the most colourful thing in a portrait!

 The rich reds in this German Shepherd painting make the whole piece feel warm and robust.